Freight Forwarding Frenzy: The Future of Freight Forwarding is Now

 Freight forwarding clients are now familiar with on-demand, immersive, and interactive online environments and experiences delivered by popular e-commerce platforms, and they carry over this expectation to freight forwarding functions.
 This means they’re looking for solutions that deliver connected experiences from initial quoting to eventual delivery.
 This starts with an accessible, easy-to-use customer portal that provides critical data at-a-glance.

-The Digital Freight Portal by Magaya gives your customers a branded, interactive digital experience that includes all the functions of a digital forwarder in a single application.
+The Magaya Digital Freight Portal gives your customers a branded, interactive digital experience that includes all the functions of a digital forwarder in a single application.
 Key features include online quotes, instant bookings, and continual data reporting to ensure your team is always up-to-date on current shipping workloads and your customers have the visibility and control they crave.

 Clients don’t want to wait for a response — they want timely, accurate data about current shipment locations, potential delays, and eventual delivery dates.
 Without this kind of on-demand observation clients can’t provide accurate information to their customers, in turn putting relationships in jeopardy.
 Best case scenario?
 Shipments are slightly delayed and your clients are frustrated.
 Worst case?
 Clients opt for another freight forwarding firm that can better meet their needs.